 I last visited Utah back in April.
 The new Administration had begun to provide early details of its policy initiatives, and businesses, households, and communities were working hard to understand their impacts.
 Uncertainty was a common refrain.
 Worries about paralysis, stagnation, even recession dominated the news.
-The national conversation had shifted from confidence to concern (for example, see the small business optimism series in National Federation of Independent Business 2025).
+The national conversation had shifted from confidence to concern.1